Aisle5Oakland/aisle5oakland.github.io/_beermenu/9910-AlpineBeerCompanyDuetIPA.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
+long_desc: "Single IPA made with Simcoe and Amarillo hops in harmony.
+This is a balanced IPA - not too hoppy, not too bitter."
 ---

 This is a description for Alpine Beer Company Duet IPA